High job demands image

 The LDN psychosocial safety poll results are in – workload and role clarity need more focus.

-When LDN asked our eNews subscribers where workplaces should focus to improve psychosocial safety, the result was not close.
-Nearly two thirds of respondents – 63.6% – nominated workload, resourcing and role clarity.
+When LDN asked our eNews subscribers where workplaces should focus to improve psychosocial safety, nearly two thirds of respondents – 63.6% – nominated workload, resourcing and role clarity.
 Respectful behaviour and early conflict resolution came in at 9%, managing fatigue at 7%.

 Comments from repondents included: